 PADI certification levels

-PADI, which stands for the Professional Association of Diving Instructors, offers a range of diving courses.
+PADI, which stands for the Professional Association of Diving Instructors, offers a range of scuba-diving courses.
 Each training course is designed to improve and build upon your diving skills, helping you work toward your chosen goal.

 PADI Open Water